ioccc-src/winner/2024/ferguson1/obfuscation.md

 think), but those would be much less tasty without the HUGE pot of spaghetti (okay, once some of it is put on a plate).

-If I added more `goto`s it would be meaningless.
+If I added more `goto`s it would be meaningless (does that mean that the fact I did it it's meaningless?
+In a strange way the answer is it's not actually meaningless :-) ).
 A large family might not even be able to eat it all without some of it going to waste.
 The `goto`s and how they're used make it hard to follow this code, in fact making it very unpredictable.
 It is constantly jumping to unusual places and doing things that seem downright illegal.
 It should not work.

 But it **DOES** work.
 Exactly as I meant.
-As noted in my concluding remarks in my [remarks above](#devil), I started introducing bugs.
+As noted in my concluding remarks in my [remarks above](index.html#devil), I started introducing bugs.
 It was extremely hard to find ways to make the spaghetti even more twisted.
 How is that even POSSIBLE?
 I don't think you could manage that with ACTUAL spaghetti!